-- discussed with clients to ensure they understand the purpose of comparing the performance of their portfolio to the chosen benchmarks and determine if their information needs will be met - reasonably reflective of the composition of the client's portfolio so as to ensure that a relevant comparison of performance is presented - relevant in terms of the investinginvestment time horizon of the client - based on widely recognized and available indices that are credible and not manufactured by the registrant or any of its affiliates using proprietary data - broad-based securities market indices which can be linked to the major asset classes into which the client's portfolio is divided.
+- discussed with clients to ensure they understand the purpose of comparing the performance of their portfolio to the chosen benchmarks and determine if their information needs will be met - reasonably reflective of the composition of the client's portfolio so as to ensure that a relevant comparison of performance is presented - relevant in terms of the investment time horizon of the client - based on widely recognized and available indices that are credible and not manufactured by the registrant or any of its affiliates using proprietary data - broad-based securities market indices which can be linked to the major asset classes into which the client's portfolio is divided.
 The determination of a major asset class should be based on the firm's own policies and procedures and the client's portfolio composition.
 An asset class for benchmarking purposes may be based on the type of security and geographical region.
-We do not expect an asset class to be determined by industry sector - presented for the same reporting periods as the client's annualized total percentage returns - clearly named change to the pre-determined asset classes.
-In this case, the change in the benchmark(s) presented should be discussed with the client and included in the explanatory notes, along with the reasons for the change Examples of acceptable benchmarks would include, but are not limited to, the S&P/TSX Composite index for Canadian equities, the S&P 500 index for U.S. equities, and the MSCI EAFE index as a measure of the equity markets outside of North America.
+We do not expect an asset class to be determined by industry sector - presented for the same reporting periods as the client's annualized total percentage returns - clearly named

+• applied consistently from one reporting period to the next for comparability reasons, unless there has been a change to the pre-determined asset classes.
+In this case, the change in the benchmark(s) presented should be discussed with the client and included in the explanatory notes, along with the reasons for the change

+Examples of acceptable benchmarks would include, but are not limited to, the S&P/TSX Composite index for Canadian equities, the S&P 500 index for U.S. equities, and the MSCI EAFE index as a measure of the equity markets outside of North America.